-A lot (okay a ton) has been written already on landing page design.
-A great starting point is Chance Barnett’s Landing Pages That Convert.
+A lot (okay, a ton) has already been written on the landing page design.
 One of the most important elements of a landing page is the unique value proposition (UVP).
-It’s a headline, image, or tagline that needs to engage the visitor in the first 5 seconds.
+A headline, image, or tagline needs to engage the visitor in the first 5 seconds.
 The “experts” agree that a great UVP can more than compensate for getting everything else wrong on the page.
 Since CloudFire is primarily distributed through our website, getting the UVP right sounded like the next MVP (maximum learning for minimum effort) to tackle.
 My strategy was to

 - Measure engagement

 - Rinse and repeat